Scotland records its hottest day ever as temperature hits 34.8C in the Borders

 The temperature was recorded at Charterhall, in the Scottish Borders, according to provisional Met Office figures, and beat an almost 19-year-old record by 1.9C.

-Mark Wilson, of the Met Office, said it was “officially the highest temperature recorded in Scotland since records began”.
+Mark Wilson, of the Met Office, said Tuesday was “officially the highest temperature recorded in Scotland since records began”.

 The Met Office has issued an amber weather warning – for extreme heat in eastern, southern and central parts of Scotland – which is in force until midnight on Tuesday.